Can Large Language Models Replace Data Scientists in Biomedical Research?: Discussion

 This study has several limitations.
 First, to ensure the quality of the benchmark, we manually created all the questions and solutions for the analysis tasks, which restricted our ability to scale the benchmark to cover more studies.
 A larger dataset with more coding tasks would not only enhance evaluation but could also be used for training LLMs specifically for data science tasks.
-Second, the user study results may be biased, as the participants were primarily medical doctors who, while knowledgeable in their domain, had varying levels of coding proficiency.
+Second, the user study results may be biased, as the participants were primarily medical researchers who, while knowledgeable in their domain, had varying levels of coding proficiency.
 The usage patterns might differ significantly if data scientists were the users, as they possess more advanced coding skills but know less about medicine.
-Third, the patient-level data in our testing set are publicly available, but privacy risks must be carefully considered when deploying LLMs for real-world clinical data analysis.
+Third, the patient-level data in our testing set are publicly available, but privacy risks must be carefully considered when deploying LLMs for real-world biomedical data analysis.
 A recommended approach would be to separate the environment running code on sensitive patient data from the environment where LLMs are used.
 LLMs should only access the dataset schema or global statistics without access to individual patient data.
 Finally, the patient data used in our testing set were relatively clean, standardized, and semantically meaningful.
 In real-world scenarios, data can be messier and more varied, which could affect LLM performance.
 Future work should explore strategies to handle less structured, real-world data effectively.

-The findings from our study show that while LLMs are not yet capable of fully automating clinical research data science tasks, they can be valuable tools when used in collaboration with human experts.
-This human-AI partnership can lead to the creation of effective coding solutions, boost productivity, potentially accelerate drug development, and improve patient outcomes.
-However, testing this hypothesis requires future prospective studies in clinical research to confirm the practical impact of such collaborations.
+The findings from our study show that while LLMs are not yet capable of fully automating biomedical data science tasks, they can be valuable tools when used in collaboration with human experts.
+This human-AI partnership can lead to the creation of effective coding solutions, boost productivity, and accelerate biomedical research.